-(d) Security Ownership of Certain Record and Beneficial Owners as of December 31, 2015:
+(d) Security Ownership of Certain Record and Beneficial Owners as of March 31, 2016:

-As of December 31, 2015, the following are the owners of the Corporation's common stock in excess of 5% of total outstanding shares:
+As of March 31, 2016, the following are the owners of the Corporation's common stock in excess of 5% of total outstanding shares:

-Title of Class Name and Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent (%) Common Grand Titan Capital Holdings, Inc. 4 th Floor Metrobank Plaza, Sen. Gil Puyat Ave., Makati City Same as the Record Owner Arthur Vy Ty is authorized to vote the shares held by Grand Titan Capital Holdings, Inc. Filipino 94,656,110 54.3064% Common PCD Nominee Corp.
-(Non-Filipino) Various Clients Foreign 63,012,073 36.1515% Common PCD Nominee Corp.
-(Filipino) Various Clients Filipino 16,018,805 9.1904%
+Title of Class Name and Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizenship No. of Shares Held Percent (%) Common Grand Titan Capital Holdings, Inc. (Grand Titan) 4 th Floor Metrobank Plaza, Sen. Gil Puyat Ave., Makati City Grand Titan is the parent company of the Issuer.
+Same as the Record Owner Arthur Vy Ty, Chairman of Grand Titan, is authorized to vote the shares held by Grand Titan.
+Filipino 94,656,110 54.3064% Common PCD Nominee Corp.
+(Non-Filipino) 37/F The Enterprise Center, Ayala Avenue, Makati City Various Scripless Stockholders The Corporation has not been advised of any stockholder under Foreign 63,012,073 36.1515% Common PCD Nominee Corp.
+PCD Nominee Filipino or Non- Filipino subsidiary (1) PCD Nominee Corporation (PCNC) is wholly owned of the а Philippine Central Depository (PCD) and acts as trustee-nominee for all shares lodged in the PCD system where trades effected on the Philippine Stock Exchange are finally settled and lodged.
+Persons who opt to trade through the PCD do not receive stock certificates as an evidence of ownership, as trading using the PCD is completely paperless.
+Beneficial ownership of shares lodged with the PCNC (Filipino/Non-Filipino) remains with the lodging stockholder.